 EPI-BIO offers three degrees in Biostatistics, allowing both working professionals and aspiring researchers to better manage public health data.
-Our students collaborate with health ministries and other research institutions across the globe, [EXAMPLES]
+Our students collaborate with health ministries and other research institutions across the globe.

-The MPH degree in quantitative methods is designed for health professionals who want to improve their ability to manage, analyze, and interpret public health data.
-This program, which does not require the rigorous mathematics background integral to the MS, also introduces students to data analysis issues in a particular area of public health.
-This degree is appropriate for anyone who wants to obtain intermediate level employment in the pharmaceutical industry, in government or academic settings, or for those interested in pursuing a doctoral degree.
-Enrollment can be full or part time.
-More...
+The MPH degree in quantitative methods is designed for health professionals who require competency in the management, analysis, and interpretation of public health data and knowledge of data analysis issues as applied to a particular area of public health.
+This degree program does not require the rigorous mathematics background that is integral to the MS degree.
+This degree is appropriate for persons interested in obtaining employment at an intermediate level, either in the pharmaceutical industry, in government, or in an academic setting, or for persons interested in pursuing a doctoral degree.
+Enrollment can be on a full- or part-time basis.

 Outline of Curriculum (to see the full student handbook, MPH Student Handbook 2016-2017)

 The MS degree educates students in the application of biostatistical research methods in preparation for research careers.
 This degree program introduces the student to fundamental techniques of data analysis built upon a solid methodologic base.
 An MS graduate may participate as a collaborator in epidemiologic research studies.

 Outline of Curriculum (to see the full student handbook, MS Student Handbook 2016-2017)

 The PhD degree in biostatistics educates students in the application of biostatistical research methods in preparation for research careers.
 This degree program prepares the student to play an important role in study design, data collection and processing, and in statistical analysis and interpretation in either the public or private sector.
 The PhD graduate is prepared to develop independent epidemiologic research.